BHUMI

 Why this matters

-During Thailand's burning season (November through April), open crop burning drives PM2.5 levels to between 13 and 27 times the WHO safe limit in Chiang Mai.
-The smoke is not just a Thai problem -- it drifts across borders into Myanmar, Laos, Cambodia, and Vietnam.
+During Thailand's burning season (November through April), PM2.5 levels in northern cities can reach 13 to 27 times the WHO safe limit.
+The smoke is a transboundary issue, drifting across borders into Myanmar, Laos, Cambodia, and Vietnam.

 PM2.5 particulates (2.5 micrometres or smaller) penetrate deep into lung tissue and enter the bloodstream.
 Long-term exposure is linked to cardiovascular disease, stroke, and premature death.
-This is the health cost of crop waste burning -- and why finding alternatives matters.
+This is the health cost of seasonal crop burning -- and why better data and wider understanding matter.

 Source: IQAir 2024 World Air Quality Report; WHO 2021 Global Air Quality Guidelines